wookdev/munged-org/eq-quotes.md

 boxes with the joke.
 I had them displayed in my signature on the guild web site for a while.
 And I collected them here.

-I won't apologize for the juvenile humor here.
-I've never been accused of being a grown-up.

 You also have to know the people, and the game.
 And you maybe had to be there.

-This page has (most of the) funny stuff I've screenshotted.
-Non-funny stuff
-<a href="other-stuff.html">is on this page</a>.

 Enjoy!